Who We Are

 Since 1980, Embrace, formerly the TimeOut Shelter, has been providing safe shelter and services to survivors of domestic abuse and sexual assault in the four county service area of Rusk, Washburn, Barron, and Price Counties.
 For over 30 years, Embrace has worked to provide much more than just safe shelter to our communities.
 We provide outreach and community awareness efforts, preventative education, safe shelter, 24/7 crisis support, and a variety of comprehensive and sensitive direct services to help survivors navigate the systems.
 Ultimately, Embrace’s goal is to inspire social change and eradicate violence.

 Embrace is the only domestic violence and sexual assault survivor services provider in the extremely rural and low-income service area.
-To best reach out and serve survivors in our communities, we have three offices with Staff spread throughout the service area.
-There’s an outreach office in Spooner and Phillips with the main office and safe shelter located in Ladysmith.
+To best reach out and serve survivors in our communities, we have four offices with Staff spread throughout the service area.
+There’s an outreach office in Spooner, Barron and Phillips with the main office and safe shelter located in Ladysmith.